MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ### Release status

 April 2, 2024: Released for download.
-This version is only available for install via the download page.
+This version is only available for install via the download page in the Microsoft Entra admin center.

 ### Rebranding

-“Microsoft AAD AppProxy connector” has been rebranded to “Microsoft Entra private network connector”.
-This rebranding emphasizes the connector as a common infrastructure for accessing any private network resource, whether using Private Access or application proxy.
-The new name will start reflecting in user-facing components.
+The new name is now the Microsoft Entra private network connector.
+This rebranding emphasizes the connector as a common infrastructure for accessing any private network resource.
+The connector is used for both Microsoft Entra Private Access and Microsoft Entra application proxy.
+The new name appears in the user interface components.

 ### New features and improvements

 - Support for UDP and Private DNS features.
-Requires onboarding to Early Access Preview * of UDP and Private DNS.
+Requires the Early Access Preview.
 - Support for outbound proxy in connector for Private Access flow.
-Requires onboarding to Early Access Preview *.
+Requires the Early Access Preview.
 - Improved resiliency and performance.
 - Improved logging and metrics reporting.

+> [!NOTE]
-Note: A restart may be required when you install or upgrade your existing connector to this version.
+> A reboot is required when you install or upgrade the connector.

-** You can submit request for onboarding to Early Access Preview [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9iJt1_k-HZBpNjGBIMz6XZUNzNSRjc2UlozUDNHT1dDNzI0Q1gxWVc1Sy4u).
+** Submit request for onboarding to the Early Access Preview at [https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9iJt1_k-HZBpNjGBIMz6XZUNzNSRjc2UlozUDNHT1dDNzI0Q1gxWVc1Sy4u](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9iJt1_k-HZBpNjGBIMz6XZUNzNSRjc2UlozUDNHT1dDNzI0Q1gxWVc1Sy4u).

-Please refer to the table below to update any dependency related to rebranding of connector:
+Refer to the table for updated paths.

 |Category  |Old name   |New name|
 |----------|-----------|------------|